 Generally it is said that chalky/limestone soils like around Marlborough are good for white wine and rocky granite or slate soils like around Central Otago are good for red wine.

 Perhaps the most complicated part of the viticultural process is the vines themselves.
 Wine is grown from a variety of grape called vitis vinifera.
 These are not the same grapes that we would find to eat in the supermarket.
 They are smaller and their juices more concentrated.

 Wineries use different clones which are created by mixing the cuttings of desirable grape stock.
-In the past there has also been grapes grown through cross-pollination such as Muller Thurgau which was a cross of the Riesling and Sylvaner.
+In the past there have also been grapes grown through cross-pollination such as Muller Thurgau, which was a cross of the Riesling and Sylvaner.
 Generally wines made from cross-pollinated grapes are considered less quality than pure breeds.